Code organization

 Dynamic procedure invocation

 It is also possible to invoke procedures dynamically - i.e., without specifying target procedure labels at compile time.
+A procedure can only call itself using dynamic invocation.
 There are two instructions, dynexec and dyncall, which can be used to execute dynamically-specified code targets.
-Both instructions expect MAST root of the target to be provided via the stack.
-The difference between dynexec and dyncall is that dyncall will change context before executing the dynamic code target, while dynexec will cause the code target to be executed in the current context.
+Both instructions expect the MAST root of the target to be stored in memory, and the memory address of the MAST root to be on the top of the stack.
+The difference between dynexec and dyncall corresponds to the difference between exec and call, see the documentation on procedure invocation semantics for more details.

-Dynamic code execution in the same context is achieved by setting the top elements of the stack to the hash of the dynamic code block and then executing the following instruction:
+Dynamic code execution in the same context is achieved by setting the top element of the stack to the memory address where the hash of the dynamic code block is stored, and then executing the dynexec or dyncall instruction.
+You can obtain the hash of a procedure in the current program, by name, using the procref instruction.
+See the following example of pairing the two:

 dynexec